Derv-OFlynn/Fallout3rdYear/1_CloudComputing/08 DAS-NAS-SAN Storage.md

 - larger number of processors can be connected to the same storage device compared to typical built-in  device attachment facilities.

 <mark style="background: #BABD00;">Consolidation:</mark>
-- Replacement of multiple independent storage devices by fewer devices that support capacity sharing —disk and tape pooling.
+- Replacement of multiple independent storage devices by fewer devices that support capacity sharing - disk and tape pooling.
 - SANs provide the ultimate in scalability - software can allow multiple SAN devices to appear as a single pool of storage accessible to all processors on the SAN.
 - Storage on a SAN can be managed from a single point of control.
 Controls over which hosts can see which storage (called zoning and LUN masking) can be implemented.